Forecasting Elections from Partial Information Using a Bayesian Model for a Multinomial Sequence of Data: Methods

-\Cref{lem:sin-inverse-clt} serves as a key component of our proposed method.
-Note that $g_1(t)$ is a monotonic function on $[0,1]$ and therefore, we can easily use the above result to make inference about $\tilde \boldp$, and subsequently about $(h(\Y_{l})\mid \F_j)$ for $l>j$.
 In this paper, for implementation of the model, we adopt a Bayesian framework which is advantageous from multiple perspectives.
 First, we find this to yield more realistic results in several real-life data context.
 Second, it helps in reducing the computational complexity, especially for a large dataset.
 Third, this approach has the flexibility to naturally extend to similar problems in presence of covariates.

 Following \cref{eq:asymptotic-Lnj} and the notations discussed above, the proposed model (see \cref{eq:proposed_model}) is equivalent to the following in an asymptotic sense.

 Observe that both $\boldmu$ and $\Sigma$ are unknown parameters and are fixed across different batches.
 In the Bayesian framework, appropriate priors need to be assigned to these parameters to ensure ``good" behaviour of the posterior distributions.
 To that end, we consider the following hierarchical structure of the prior distributions.